nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Negative profit margin means you are making a **loss**
   * Positive profit margin means you are making a **profit**

-* Adding of duplicate menu items is not allowed.
-Two menu items are considered to be duplicates if they have the same item names (with matching cases).

 </div>